 Breakfast in bread is a combination of bread filled with savoury breakfast ingredients which are baked together in a muffin tin.
 What I loved most about it is the lack of frying.
 All the ingredients get baked in individual muffin tin moulds in a very hot oven.
 It is also a healthy alternative to a fry up but with all the classic morning flavours.
 We were given both a meat and a veggie option, both were seriously good.
 If I had to choose one, I would go for the spinach, cheese and egg version.
 But, the smoky bacon and egg was excellent and I am sure that a smoked salmon, dill and egg mixture would work a treat too.
 The recipe comes from a friend of our friend who has lived in Zurich for a few years now.
 She is apparently a very good cook with many good recipes.
 This one is most definitely a winner!

-- -12 pieces thinly sliced cooked smoked streaky bacon/hot smoked salmon chopped into small pieces,
+- 12 slices Smoked streaky bacon/hot smoked salmon chopped into small pieces cooked

 - 100 g Mature Cheddar grated